Remembering Lives Lost On 9/11 From Hudson Valley, New York

 LOOK: Here Are the 25 Best Places to Live in New York State

-Stacker compiled a list of the best places to live in New York using data from Niche.
+compiled a list of the best places to live in New York using data from Niche

+.
 Niche ranks places to live based on a variety of factors including cost of living, schools, health care, recreation, and weather.
 Cities, suburbs, and towns were included.
-Listings and images are from realtor.com.
+Listings and images are from realtor.com

 On the list, there's a robust mix of offerings from great schools and nightlife to high walkability and public parks.
 Some areas have enjoyed rapid growth thanks to new businesses moving to the area, while others offer glimpses into area history with well-preserved architecture and museums.
 Keep reading to see if your hometown made the list.